Born less than ten years ago, our music outreach programme has grown considerably.

-But not every person has access to music and its many benefits.
+Not every person has access to music and its many benefits.
 Our outreach programme helps to provide high quality music across London schools and other institutions, bringing live music to schools that often have little music on their curriculum.
-In 2016, 155 visits were made to 55 schools and 8,122 children benefited from this work, and 2017 figures are set to be higher.
+In 2016, 155 visits were made to 55 schools and 8,122 children benefited from this work.
+2017 figures are set to be higher.
 In these interactive workshops, typically one or two Yeomen give an interactive presentation to a group of primary school children.
 The Yeomen introduce pupils to their instrument(s), and concepts of pitch, rhythm, melody and harmony.

 Our case studies take a behind the scenes look at our outreach work.